 It’s the 1980s in Highland Park, Chicago.
 A youth from an affluent, white middle-class family is in his final year of high school.
 The world should be at his feet.
 However, the prospect of college and adulthood loom before him as sources of anxiety.
-To whom can he turn for support?
-Not his parents, alas.
+Who can he turn to for support?
+Not his parents.
 In some ways they’re part of the problem.

 Then one day, a friend (of sorts), someone about his own age, decides to introduce him to pleasure, to the possibility of human fulfilment.
 It involves taking a series of risks and culminates in the trashing of his father’s prized possession: a hyper-expensive luxury car.
 No matter though.
 It all ends well.
 And the young man is anxious no longer.

 Risky Business (1983) and Ferris Bueller’s Day Off (1986) both responded to the 1980s hunger for teen-themed movies.
 And even though their plots on paper are similar, they are as unalike as darkness and light.

 It’s true that both films launched the careers of their respective stars — Tom Cruise and Matthew Broderick — in each case helped along by a spectacular improvised song and dance number that has become a cinematic icon.
 And both films end with their stars addressing the audience directly, offering a neat summing up of life from their character’s point of view.

 But Risky Business’ night-world of political cynicism and cold cash contrasts utterly with Ferris Bueller’s innocent joy-ride through the light of a leisurely Chicago day.
 It’s probably for this reason that Matthew Broderick’s penultimate address to the viewer has resonated so strongly across the years.